 This trend has naturally moved into the wedding arena and affects everything from wedding attire to design.

 One great example of how gradmillennial style is being reflected in wedding design is in the recent royal wedding of Princess Beatrice.
-The bride wore her grandmother’s coronation dress with modernized tweaks and a family tiara that has been worn by multiple relatives in weddings and special occasions.
+The bride wore her grandmother’s coronation dress with modernized tweaks and a family tiara that multiple relatives have worn at weddings and special occasions.
 It connects her to a handful of her older relatives and makes her another link in that chain of family history.

 Photo by Benjamin Wheeler